nuitrcs/gcc_command_line/part1.md

 cd /projects/e32600
 ```

-If I used the following to move into my own named folder within our workshop folder, would
+**Question:** If I used the following to move into my own named folder within our workshop folder, would
 that be an absolute or relative path?

 ```bash